ddella/WebSocket/README.md

 4. Start the WebSocket server.

 This command starts one WebSocket server with two listening ports, one for non-secure mode, `ws://`, and one for secure mode, `wss://`.
->The Node JS server listen on both TCP port `6080` and `6443`.
+>The Node JS WebSocket server listen on both TCP port `6080` and `6443`, by defaults.
->- The Docker host maps TCP port `9080` to `6080` on the Docker container.
+>- The Docker host maps TCP port `9080` to `6080` inside the Docker container.
->- The Docker host maps TCP port `9443` to `6443` on the Docker container.
+>- The Docker host maps TCP port `9443` to `6443` inside the Docker container.

 ![Port Mapping](images/port_mapping.jpg "Port Mapping")

-If you want to map different TCP ports, you can pass them as environement variables to the Docker container. **Make sure that what's in the `--env WS_PORT=80` matches what's in the right side of the colon in the port mapping `-p 9080:80`**.
+If you want to map different TCP ports, you can pass them as environement variables to the Docker container. **Make sure that what's in the `--env WS_PORT=80` matches what's on the right side of the ':' in the port mapping `-p 9080:80`**.
 If you don't pass the TCP ports as environement variables, the default will be used.
 See above for the default values.

 ```Docker
 docker run -it --rm --name wss --hostname wss --domainname example.com --ip 172.31.10.20 -p 9443:443 -p 9080:80 --mount type=bind,source="$(pwd)",target=/run -w /run --network frontend --env WS_PORT=80 --env WSS_PORT=443 node:current-alpine npm run dev